Connect with us

 It was Pons who came out on top, leading Creamline past Rondina’s Choco Mucho in four sets, 27-25, 17-25, 25-21, 25-15, marking their first win in the all-local tournament at the SM Mall of Asia Arena.

-Pons, who recently helped the Philippines secure its first-ever gold medal in beach volleyball at the 33rd Southeast Asian Games alongside Rondina last December, approached the matchup like any other game.
-Still, she admitted that facing a player of her close friend Rondina’s caliber was no easy task.
+Pons had recently helped the Philippines secure its first-ever gold medal in beach volleyball alongside Rondina at the 33rd Southeast Asian Games last December.
+She approached the matchup like any other game, but admitted that facing a player of her close friend Rondina’s caliber was no easy task.

 She recognized Rondina as not only an exceptional teammate but also a formidable opponent, making their encounter both highly competitive and deeply meaningful.